NSeydoux/playground-hKqjGvbl/markdowns/00_welcome.md

 @[Hello world demonstrator]({"stubs": ["hello_world.adb"], "command": "sh start.sh", "project":"00_welcome"})

 To run the example, press the big "Run" button (no shit Scherlock).
 The ada compiler displays its output in the standard error, and your program in the standard output.
-If your program behaves the way it is intended, the word "Correct" will be displayed at the last line.
-Otherwise, "Incorrect" will be displayed, along with an explanation of what went wrong (roughly).